ANNUAL APPLICATION POSTMARK DEADLINE: February 1

 Dissertation Fellowships will provide a stipend of $22,000 for twelve months beginning in September.
 Fellowships are not renewable.
 All tuition, medical insurance, and required fees are the responsibility of the student.

 Grantees may not accept other awards that provide a comparable stipend during the tenure of this fellowship nor may they undertake substantial outside employment (more than fifteen hours per week) without written permission.
 Persons who decline the offer of a Louisville Institute Dissertation Fellowship are ineligible to reapply in a subsequent year.
 The Dissertation Fellowship program has no residence requirement.
-In the year of their award, however, all fellows are expected to participate in one meeting at the Louisville Institute.
-Travel and lodging expenses for that meeting will be covered by the Louisville Institute.
+However, all fellows selected in 2014 are expected to participate in the Institute’s annual Winter Seminar scheduled for February 21-27, 2015.
+The Louisville Institute will pay travel and lodging expenses for this gathering.
 Please note that Louisville Institute grantees may not simultaneously hold two grants or fellowships from Lilly Endowment-funded organizations that total more than $45,000.

 For further information on all Fellowships, please consult the Fellowship Frequently Asked Questions pages.